Max-Jaeger/redhat-PE180-exam-tips/README.md

     These two questions are almost identical.
 They both will ask you to modify two separate .sh files (shell scripts) in two different directories.
 In both questions, the .sh files should create new containers with specific flags, configurations and images that are given to us.

-    Q3 asks us to run a database container, and Q4 asks us to run a wordpress container that connects to the database of Q3.
+    Question three asks us to run a database container, and Q4 asks us to run a wordpress container that connects to the database of Q3.

     Note that you will find two Dockerfiles.
 One in Q3's directory and another in Q4's directory, **DO NOT ATTEMPT** to build them!
 They are just there to mislead you.
-Act as if the dockerfiles aren't there, just open the shell scripts and edit them according to the instructions in the web browser and write the name of the image as given and the image will be pulled from an external registry, you don't need to build the dockerfile to get the image.
+Act as if the dockerfiles aren't there, just open the shell scripts and edit them according to the instructions in the web browser and write the name of the image as given and the image will be pulled from an external registry, you don't need to build the dockerfile yourself.

     Also note in the `sudo podman run` command of **BOTH** questions, include the flag --pod as instructed in Q3.
 If you don't do so, the wordpress container will not run as it will not be able to connect to the database.